-This is going to be a pretty big post with everything you need to know about the Three Passes Trek, so before I jump into it, I’m going to give you a little table of contents.
-It’s a full three passes trek blog with loads of information about doing the three passes trek solo.
+This is going to be a pretty big post with everything you need to know about doing the Three Passes Trek solo, so before I jump into it, I’m going to give you a little table of contents.
+It’s a full three passes trek blog with loads of information about doing the 3 passes trek solo.

 A Brief Summary of the Three Passes Trek